Firelack/Roses-Trades/README.md

 ## ✨ Planned Features

-- 🌱 **Special Roses**:
-  - Naturally spawn in specific biomes.
-  - Can be harvested, but don't drop as items.
-  - Instead, a **rose counter** increases (only visible in the mod menu and when harvesting a rose).

 - 🎁 **Mod Menu**:
   - Displays the rose counter.
   - Option to **spawn physical roses** (cannot be re-added to the counter).